Borgward Group: Genesis

 In April 2005, Christian Borgward (grandson of Carl F. W. Borgward) as president and Karlheinz L. Knöss as CEO and vice president of the supervisory board started the revival of Borgward.
 They started the development of the new Borgward automobiles with car designers Roland Sternmann and Benjamin Nawka, set up the organisation and engineer team and developed several car concepts.
 On 21 May 2008, Borgward and Knöss founded Borgward Group AG in Lucerne, Switzerland, later relocating to Stuttgart, Germany.

-Foton earned the rights to maintain the Borgward name in 2014.
+Foton obtained the rights to maintain the Borgward name in 2014.
+In 2016, the company announced plans to build a 10,000-car per year factory in Bremen, Borgward's original hometown, but these plans had been largely abandoned by 2018.